The Brain Architects Podcast: COVID-19 Special Edition: Mental Health in a Locked-Down World

 Sally: So Karestan, what makes this pandemic different from other traumatic events that many people have experienced in terms of mental health?

 Karestan: There are a number of characteristics that make the COVID-19 pandemic different than other traumatic events, even than other disasters.
 I actually lived in New York City during the 9/11 terrorist attacks, and I’ve seen some similarities in terms of this in that things were shut down, there was a pervasive feeling of threat, there was loss of life, and it was very disruptive and it was something that people really – in New York, anyway – talked about for a long time.
 It persisted and affected everyone in the city.
-What’s different about this is the length of time people are being affected, how pervasive it is in terms of our community but the state, nationally, and globally it’s the first time that I’ve had experienced a traumatic event that my colleagues in Africa are experiencing some version of it, my colleagues in Mexico, and then I think because it effects so many different aspects of our lives.
+What’s different about this is the length of time people are being affected, how pervasive it is in terms of our community but the state, nationally, and globally it’s the first time that I’ve had experienced a traumatic event that my colleagues in Africa are experiencing some version of it, my colleagues in Mexico, and then I think because it affects so many different aspects of our lives.
 We talk about trauma, and we think of things that are unpredictable and uncontrollable and overwhelm our ability to cope.
 This has certainly been unpredictable; a lot of things feel out of our control and on top of that we have other things that can in themselves be traumatic like unexpected bereavement, job loss, a stigma people are experiencing.
-I think the sheer pervasiveness of it – how it’s effected every aspect of our life.
+I think the sheer pervasiveness of it – how it’s affected every aspect of our life.
 Finally, I think one of the things we know about disasters is that social support is so important for resilience, for people’s recovery, and to buffer them from the effects of disaster.
 In the middle of this, we’re being told to physically distance to prevent the spread of COVID, and that really cuts into our ability to get social support or to socially support each other, so that is something certainly different than I’ve experienced before or anything I’ve studied actually.

 Sally: So Archana, I know you work with children and families on all of these issues around grief, which I know we were just kind of referencing.
 I’m wondering if you can talk a little bit more about the different kinds of grief that families might be experiencing at this time.

 Archana: I guess I’d like to start by acknowledging that loss is a very common part of human experience, even outside of the pandemic.
 As an example, in the U.S. each year more than 600,000 people die of heart disease alone.
 This is not to minimize the losses that we’re experiencing now, but only to say that we as humans are used to experiencing losses and adapt to it on a pretty ongoing basis, and there’s a large body of evidence to suggest that we are adaptive and resilient.
 This is especially true for children because child development inherently offers many opportunities for change and positive adaptation with appropriate support.
 That being said, as Karestan highlighted, there are many unique elements to the pandemic in terms of the pervasiveness and the unpredictability as well as the limited or lack of access to typical support systems or resources, for instance due to physical distancing requirements.
 That certainly makes it unique and challenging.
 As of today, more than 80,000 fatalities have been reported in the U.S. alone.
 Families are certainly worried about their own health, their loved one’s health and well-being, or are coping with a death of a loved one.
 Right now, with travel restrictions, not being able to come together as families or with friends, that’s definitely a pretty big challenge.
 Many families have been unable to engage in typical funeral rituals, and parents are wondering how to support kids, and some are even wondering whether to say something.
 Generally, the research supports the idea that open age-appropriate communication can be very valuable in helping children.
 There are some specific helpful resources; really practical tips in terms of what language or words parents can use to explore how their kids are understanding these experiences, what worries they might have, and we can certainly provide links to that in perhaps the website to our podcast.
 Briefly, I will just say that open communication really helps to understand what children are observing and experiencing and can help them not be alone in their worries.
-I would say that would be the number one goal is to help children recognize what their feeling, validate those emotions, and for them to feel that they are not alone in this experience.
+I would say that would be the number one goal is to help children recognize what they’re feeling, validate those emotions, and for them to feel that they are not alone in this experience.
 The other element is what you referred to in your question is outside of bereavement, all of us are experiencing losses in our everyday lives.
 I think one way in which we support each other through tough times is by reaching out and connecting with our friends and family, by holding hands, by giving each other a hug, and we can’t do that right now.
 Also, I’ve been hearing from younger adults graduating; seniors in college, that they’re experiencing a pretty tremendous sense of loss around routine rituals that form a sense of community like graduation ceremonies.
 They don’t have that sort of eager anticipation as they’re launching into adulthood.
 Overall, I guess I would say children can be resilient, but the way forward may not always look and feel that easy.
 They’ll be moments of frustration and confusion.
 We would expect that – there is nothing normal about what we are experiencing, so to acknowledge and validate even these everyday experiences of loss would be quite valuable in supporting kids and families.

 Sally: I’ve been thinking so much about how so many different people that I know have been experiencing this grief in different ways.
 You think, “Those high school students – that’s so hard”, or you think, “Oh, those college students – that’s so hard.”
 There’s so many different traditions and cultural pieces that we are missing right now, and that just changes how we are in our society.
 Karestan, I’m wondering if you could provide some specific examples; our listeners have often found it helpful to have some concrete ideas about how mental health experts are supporting families now, and then also how they’re preparing for those long-term health impacts.